xylplm/angular-tabler-icons/README.md

 This is based on [angular-tabler-icons](https://github.com/pierreavn/angular-tabler-icons) The main reason for FORK's project is that the original author did not have time to maintain and review the code, so they forked their own version.

+This project is for personal use only.
+If you need to contribute, please go to the original author's repository!

 This package allows you to use the [Tabler Icons](https://tabler.io/icons) in your angular applications.
 Tabler Icons is a set of free MIT-licensed high-quality SVG icons for you to use in your web projects.
 Each icon is designed on a 24x24 grid and a 2px stroke.

 ## Install